Real-Time Dam Levels

 Catchment & Hydrological Impact

 Fed primarily by the Upper Stony Creek, this reservoir plays a critical role in the South East Coast (Victoria) drainage division.
-Managing the flow from the Upper Stony Creek ensures that downstream agricultural zones receive consistent supply.
-Catchment dynamics in the South East Coast (Victoria) are deeply influenced by the retention capacity of Upper Stony Creek No. 2.
+Hydrological health in this specific drainage basin is vital for downstream ecosystems.
+The South East Coast (Victoria) region relies heavily on the seasonal inflows captured here.

 Agricultural & Economic Significance